*** World War II -- British tanks

 American Tanks

-Beginning with Munich anf the German seizure of The Czech industrial complex (march 1939) followed by German milirary succeses ending with the fall of France (June 1940) Germany had substantially larger industrialbase than Britain.
+Beginning with Munich anf the German seizure of The Czech industrial complex (March 1939) followed by German milirary succeses ending with the fall of France (June 1940) Germany had substantially larger industrialbase than Britain.
 Without France, the British Army could not match the German Heer in men or equipment.
-Nor did the British want to try, remembering the blood-letting on the Workd War I Western font.
+Nor did the British inclined to try, remembering the blood-letting on the World War I Western font.
 The British decided to focus on the air war.
 There were at first trepedation about bomving becase private property could be damaged.
 The British began the War fropping leaflets while the Germans were leveling Polish cities.
 After The Germa Vlirz on London, all bets were off.
 The British decided to ficus there war effirt on the air war.
 This meant that the British did not have the spare industrial capacity to match the Germans in tank developoment and construction.
 And what was devoted to tankls was not wellmorgabized.
 The British went down a lor od fead ends.
 None of which matched the German tanks.
 The situation was made worse by the failure to match German Blitzkrieg tactics.
 After the withdrawk from the Continent, the British land camapign was waged in the Estern Desert, first against the Italians amd than the Germams, This was only possible because Hitler's focus was on Barbarossa.
 Amd only a small jnit was committed to the Westrn Desert.
 As a result the British turn to America for tanks.
 The America provided provided first M-3 Grants and than M-4 Shermans, Especially the Shermans were advanced tanks--in 1942 and they played a ley role at Alemaine.
 Unfortunarkt by 1944 and D-Day, German tank technology had significantly advanced.
 Thus the American, British, and Canadian forces had to rely on main battle tank that was inferior to the Germans.
 It was only possible because the Americab produced a lot of Shermans and the Allies had air superiority over the battle field.
 Bur in the process a lot of brace tank crews paid the ptice.

 CIH -- WW II